ArrowTheFighter/ArrowTheFighter.github.io/projects/proj-7.md

 ---

 Legends of Raéowölf is a 3D open world sailing game with 2D platforming, built in 14 days for the The Resolution Jam.
-Players get to explore a open world on the seas in their trusty sailing ship.
+Players get to explore an open world on the seas in their trusty sailing ship.
 When reaching an island they get to explore a 2D platforming section where they collect items and upgrades.
 I built the project from the ground up in Unity, developing all the following systems myself: